|

 in Wrexham, Denbighshire Wales, the son of Henry and Sarah Craven.
-He served
+After his

 SURREY TENNIS

-Surrey Tennis is now one of the oldest family businesses in Europe.
+family for four generations, and is now one of the oldest family tennis businesses in Europe.

-mobile stringing service (by bicycle) was provided at the croquet lawns of Woodcote
+mobile stringing service (by bicycle) was provided at the croquet lawns of Woodcote, Epsom, Reigate Priory, Redhill, the Nork Park Estate,

 garden (lawn) and court (real) tennis rackets.
-The first strings used by
+In the Winter months, the

 was always called "goaty" even when it was made from other animals.